 8. Trim Properly.
-Given the conditions, the right trim will help your boat run much smoother.
+Given the conditions, the right trim will undeniably help your boat run much smoother.

 9. Plan ahead.
-The better you navigate, the less you’re running your engine, and the less gas you burn.
+The better you navigate, the less you’re running your engine, concurrently, the less gas you burn.

 10. Become a Sea Tow member.
 Benefits include exclusive member-only discounts, like savings on fuel at participating marinas.

 Sea Tow members receive free fuel delivery as a benefit of membership.
-So in the event you run out of fuel while on the water, your local captain will get you back up and running.
+If you run out of fuel while on the water, your local captain will get you back up and running.